Louisville Nursing Home Abuse Attorney, Helping Kentucky Families

 Of the roughly 15,600 nursing homes in the United States of America, 285 of those homes are in the state of Kentucky.
 Fifteen percent, or 42 of the 285 nursing homes, reside in the city of Louisville, with 26 more nursing homes within 25 miles of the center of the city.
 Kentucky nursing homes had 4561 total deficiencies over the most recent two-year period, with nearly a tenth of those deficiencies being classified as serious.
 In the Commonwealth of Kentucky, almost 80% of the 285 nursing homes were found to have infection-related deficiencies, while over a quarter of all nursing homes in Kentucky had serious deficiencies.
 Kentucky’s neighbor to the south, Tennessee, only had 63% of their 314 nursing homes noted for infection-related deficiencies, and only 12% of their nursing homes had serious deficiencies.

 It stands to reason, then, that the odds of your loved one being impacted in some way by substandard care at a nursing home is far from zero.
 If you suspect that someone you love has been a victim, it is important that you reach out to skilled legal professionals as soon as possible.
 Bringing a lawsuit doesn’t just secure monetary compensation and much-needed justice for your family—it also discourages the facility from behaving in this manner in the future thanks to the potentially severe settlement they may need to pay.
 Consider reaching out to a firm like Senior Justice Law Firm if you need to discuss what your family member has experienced while in a long-term care facility.
-Our Louisville nursing home abuse attorney can assist your family in picking up the pieces.
+Our Louisville nursing home abuse lawyers can assist your family in picking up the pieces.

 Statistics on Nursing Home Abuse in Louisville